Whether or not you can return alcohol depends on the store and where you live.

-In general, yes and no. Stores are not required to accept alcohol returns, and, in some states, it’s illegal to do.
+Stores are not required to accept alcohol returns, and, in some states, it’s illegal to do so.
 But in states where it is legal, you may be able to return alcohol to specific stores.

 Alcohol Return Policies at Major Vendors

-We contacted a few major retailers, including ABC liquor stores, AmazonFresh, Costco, Sam’s Club, Total Wine, and Walmart, to ask about their alcohol return policies.
-We’ve outlined the store policies below:
+We contacted a few major retailers, including ABC liquor stores, AmazonFresh, Costco, Sam’s Club, Target, Total Wine, and Walmart, to ask about their alcohol return policies.
+We’ve outlined the store policies below.

-Return policy: You may be able to return alcohol, depending on your location.
+You may be able to return alcohol, depending on your location.
 Total Wine stores in California, Georgia, and Wisconsin will only accept returns if the item was purchased in error or it is unfit for consumption.
-In other states, you should be able to make a return at the store you purchased from, where it is legal to do so.
-For online order, contact Total Wine customer service for instructions.
+In other states, you should be able to return alcohol to the store where you bought it, where it is legal to do so.
+For online orders, contact Total Wine customer service for instructions.

-Return policy: Unopened alcohol can only be returned with a receipt to the store where it was purchased, where it is legal to do so.
+Unopened alcohol can only be returned with a receipt to the store where it was purchased, where it is legal to do so.
 Contact your local Walmart for details.
 Also see our research on alcohol sales hours at Walmart.